 Gen. Laws 1956 28-44-39(b) (Emphasis added).
-Thus, § 39(b) grants the Director authority to revisit eligibility determinations but limits the time for making such a redetermination to one year - even in cases of nondisclosure or misrepresentation.
-I must therefore conclude that the Department had no authority to reconsider the propriety of the benefits it had given to Ms. Iovino more than one year prior to May 6, 2013.
-Accordingly, I shall recommend that orders of repayment based on earnings recalculations made regarding weeks prior to May 6, 20124 be vacated.
+Thus, § 39(b) grants the Director authority to revisit eligibility determinations any time within one year.
+I must therefore conclude that on May 30, 2013 the Department had authority to reconsider the propriety of the benefits it had given to Mr. Tudino since August of 2012.